vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-subscribenumber-functions"></a>
 ## #subscribe(@number, ...@functions)
-adds @functions to .subscribers ordering by @number.
+adds all @functions to #subscribers ordering by @number.

 ```js
 var channel = aerobus().root,